Emergency Dentist Quincy, MA

 How can an emergency dentist help me?

-At Premier Dental of Quincy and Milton we strive to keep our patients comfortable and free from injury or pain.
+At Core Dental Group and Implants Center we strive to keep our patients comfortable and free from injury or pain.
 As such, we are cognizant of the fact that most dental emergencies are unplanned.
 If your tooth has been damaged or you are in pain, call 617-982-1649 right away so that we can schedule your appointment and treat the issue quickly.
 Our friendly team will do our best to accommodate your schedule and ensure that you can get back to a life that is free from oral pain.
 While many dentists, require you to schedule appointments far in advance – our team will work with you in each situation to get you the necessary treatment right away.
 You can also help to avoid dental emergencies by receiving teeth cleanings twice a year and maintaining a healthy diet year-round.

 There is a much higher rate of emergency dental visits in families with annual incomes less than $35k.
 Don't let the cost of care get in the way of your oral health, call us for financing options.